HL7/davinci-ecdx/input/pagecontent/index.md

 ### About This Guide

 The [Da Vinci] initiative supports this implementation guide.
 Da Vinci is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
-This guide <span class= "bg-success" markdown= "1">adheres to</span><!-- new-content --> the [HL7 Da Vinci Guiding Principles] for the exchange of patient health information.
+This guide adheres to the [HL7 Da Vinci Guiding Principles] for the exchange of patient health information.
 Much of the content in this guide is based upon the prior work from the [US Core] and [Da Vinci Health Record Exchange (HRex)] Implementation Guides.
 For general [Background on FHIR] and [Conformance Expectations], refer to the corresponding sections in the [Da Vinci Health Record Exchange (HRex)] Implementation Guide.
 For Security and Privacy considerations, refer to the [Security and Privacy] page.
 As illustrated in figure 1 below, this guide is built on top of FHIR and other implementation guides that provide more and more focused use cases by constraining profiles and extending functionality to cover gaps.
 For Direct Query and Task-Based queries, US Core and HRex define the underlying content, and CDex provides additional context, definitions, and constraints.
 In contrast, CDex defines all the content for Attachments.

 {% include img.html img="profile-pyramid.svg" caption= "Figure 1: Relationship of CDex to Other FHIR Standards" %}